javorszky/adventofcode2022/day14/readme.md

 ### Solution

+#### Parse the input into discreet coordinates
+* for each line, break them up by ` -> `
+* then for each resulting coordinate, grab the x, y and turn them into integers
+* loop through the list of coordinates (now integer pair) until the penultimate one, and generate the missing points between the current, and the next element
+  * for example if the element is [2,6] and the next one is [2,9], the entire generated line is going to be [2,6], [2,7], [2,8], [2, 9]
+* store those into a global slice.
+This is where the rocks are
+* while doing that, also keep track of the min max of row and col
+  * row's lowest value is 0, this is the height the sand's entry point is, max is whatever max y value happens to be
+  * col's lowest value is 1<<32 (a ridiculously large number), highest is 0 to start with, and then for each point in the input adjust this
+* once we have our min max of row / col coordinates, and our list of rocks, let's build the map in three steps
+  * step 1: for each row:
+    * for each column in that row:
+      * turn the coordinate into a single number using the helper function
+      * mark that coordinate as air, `.` on the map
+    * this should give us a rectangle of all air
+  * step 2: for each item in the list of rocks:
+    * turn their coordinate into the single int using the helper function
+    * mark it as rock `#`
+  * step 3: mark 0, 500 as the entry point for sand with `+`

+#### Deal with sand

+* create a new struct that represents a unit of sand
+* on initialisation it receives the current snapshot of the grid, air, rocks, entry point, and existing sands at rest
+* set the starting coordinate to 0, 500 (entry point)
+* have helper functions that give us the next coordinate for down-left, down, down-right
+* start looping.
+On each iteration:
+  * check whether it can move down, ie the thing at the `down` coordinate relative to current coordinate is `air`
+    * if it is, set the current coordinate to the down coordinate, and iterate
+    * if it is not, it doesn't matter what other thing it is, continue checking
+  * check down-left:
+    * if air, move there
+    * if not, continue checking
+  * check down-right:
+    * if air, move there
+    * if not, we've come to rest
+  * if during any point the next coordinate doesn't exist on the world (not in the map), then it flows to the abyss, and we bubble this error back up
+  * if we've come to rest, return the resting coordinate, and an "at rest" error

+#### Putting the two together

+* generate the world from the inputs
+* create a counter with 0 as starting value
+* start an infinite for loop.
+In each iteration:
+  * create a new sand from the current state of the grid
+  * loop until it finds a resting position
+  * check for return error:
+    * if it's an abyss error, we're done, break
+    * if it's an at rest error:
+      * grab returned coordinate, add that to the grid
+      * increment counter
+      * loop again
+* the only time we could break out from the loop is if one of the sands was yeeted into the abyss
+* that means we have a counter, which is the solution

 ## Part 2

 You realize you misread the scan.
 There isn't an endless void at the bottom of the scan - there's floor, and you're standing on it!